The safety and security of our passengers, visitors, and employees is of utmost importance and is treated seriously.

 All departing passengers will be subject to security baggage screening.
-X-ray machines are in place at the entrance to the restricted departure area.
-Furthermore, all hold (check in) and hand baggage will be X-rayed after Check-in.
+X-ray machines are in place at the entrance of the restricted departure area.
+Furthermore, all hold (check in) and hand baggage will be X-rayed after check-in.

 All electrical items such as laptops, mobiles phones, cameras, MP3 players, and entertainment devices may be subjected to additional screening.
 Please be prepared to remove your electrical items from the travel case to be X-rayed separately.